liamreneroy/LLM_motion/README.md

 ### The statistical analyses for our two hypotheses (H1, H2) are here:
 https://github.com/liamreneroy/LLM_motion/blob/main/stats/

-### All the raw data collected throughout our study is here:
+### All the raw data collected for the user study is here:
 https://github.com/liamreneroy/LLM_motion/blob/main/data/

 ### Youtube Playlist Links: